Drazzilb08/pmm-custom-repo/README.md

 ![Shows](screenshots/series.jpg)
 Lists are from [mdblist.com](https://mdblist.com)

-Thank you so much to everybody who has made this possible esepcially Sohjiro for PMM.
+Thank you so much to everybody who has made this possible especially Sohjiro for PMM.

 ___